Brazil hospitals buckle in absence of national virus plan - WTMJ

 “In the whole country, aggressive use of the public health measures, social measures, will be very, very crucial,” he said.
 “Without doing things to impact transmission or suppress the virus, I don’t think we will be able in Brazil to have the declining trend.”

-Last week’s tally of more than 10,000 deaths was Brazil’s highest since the pandemic began, and week is on track to be even worse after the country posted nearly 2,300 deaths on Wednesday — blowing away the prior day’s total that was also a record.
+Last week’s tally of more than 10,000 deaths was Brazil’s highest since the pandemic began, and this week is on track to be even worse after the country posted nearly 2,300 deaths Wednesday — blowing away the prior day’s total that was also a record.
+At the Vila Formosa cemetery in Sao Paulo, burials are being done one after another, with mourners and cars lined up awaiting their turn.

-Brazil has decades of experience with mass immunization campaigns, but rollout has been hobbled by delays, many self-inflicted; 5.5% of its population has been vaccinated.
+Brazil has decades of experience with mass immunization campaigns, but rollout has been hobbled by delays, some self-inflicted; 5.5% of its population has been vaccinated.

-“Governors, like a lot of the population, are getting fed up with all this inaction,” said Margareth Dalcolmo, a prominent pulmonologist at the state-run Fiocruz Institute.
-She added that their proposed pact is vague and will remain symbolic unless it becomes far-reaching and confronts the federal government.
+“Governors, like a lot of the population, are getting fed up with all this inaction,” said Margareth Dalcolmo, a prominent pulmonologist at Fiocruz.
+She added that their proposed pact will remain symbolic unless it is far-reaching and confronts the federal government.

 Brazil’s national council of state health secretaries last week called for the establishment of a national curfew and lockdown in regions that are approaching maximum hospital capacity.
 Bolsonaro again demurred.